torvalds/linux/Documentation/admin-guide/media/cec.rst

 The ``cec-ctl -S`` command should show at least two CEC devices, ourselves and the CEC device you are connected to (i.e. typically the TV).

-General note: I have only seen this work with the Parade PS175, PS176 and PS186 chipsets and the MegaChips 2900.
+General analte: I have only seen this work with the Parade PS175, PS176 and PS186 chipsets and the MegaChips 2900.
 While MegaChips 28x0 claims CEC support, I have never seen it work.